IMPERIAL PETROLEUM INC.

 IMPERIAL PETROLEUM INC. is committed to complying with relevant economic and trade sanctions laws (“Sanctions”) in all jurisdictions in which it operates, as these may apply to its operations, through identifying, mitigating and managing the risks of both primary and secondary Sanctions violations.

-- Policy Applicability
+II.
+Policy Applicability

 This Sanctions Compliance Policy (“Policy”), applies to all directors, officers, contractors, and offshore and onshore employees of (1) IMPERIAL PETROLEUM INC. and its subsidiaries and other business entities controlled by it (collectively, “Imperial” or the “Company”); (2) affiliates and entities that regularly provide management services to the Company, including but not limited to Stealth Maritime Corporation S.A. and Brave Maritime Corporation Inc. (a “Management Company”); and (3) any person or entity (and their respective employees, officers and directors) performing duties for, providing services to, or acting on behalf of the Company or the Management Companies (each a “Third Party”) (collectively, the Company, the Management Companies, and Third Parties are referred to as “Covered Persons”).